shavonneg/tp/docs/DeveloperGuide.md

    of the system has a clear responsibility, reducing complexity and making the codebase easier to understand and maintain.

-#### Command and CommandParser Implementations

-To implement the new Order Logic, a new package has to be created within the commands and parser packages to cater to the order implementations.
-The key changes would be:

-- Creation of new classes:
+### Editing an Order Feature

+This feature allows users to edit Orders objects in our application.

+The following sequence diagram describes the flow:

+The following classes and methods have been added to support the implementation of this feature:

+1. `EditOrderCommand`
-    - Created a `EditOrderCommand` class to cater to allow editing Orders by the user.
+   Created a `EditOrderCommand` class to cater to allow editing Orders by the user.
 It will first search the `Order` objects in the `ObservableList` to ensure that the index is valid, before finding the `Client` object that the `Order` object belongs to.
    Afterwards, the `Order` object is edited, and will be replaced in the `Client` object's orders list to update the details.
 This will be encapsulated and returned in a `Command` object that will be executed in the main logic.
-- Creation of new parser classes:
+2. `EditOrderCommandParser`
-    - Creating a `EditOrderCommandParser` class to create the respective `Command` object by parsing the user input.
+   Creating a `EditOrderCommandParser` class to create the respective `Command` object by parsing the user input.
    This flow is as intended, and will allow us to get index of the Order object in the `ObservableList` and get the required parameters typed by the user by parsing it with the `Prefix` objects in `CliSyntax` class.
 For this command, the prefixes used would be `d/` for description, `c/` for price and `by/` for the deadline.
    These prefixes are optional, and not including them will use the current `Order` object details.
-      At the end this will create the respective `EditOrderCommand` to be executed by the `LogicManager`.

-- Update `Model` and `ModelManager` to provide methods to support the new classes. such as creating the new `ObservableList` object for `Order` objects to update the JavaFX element in the UI.
+3. `EditOrderCommandParser#EditOrderDescriptor`
+   This is a nested static class within the `EditOrderCommand` class that manages the `Order` information.
+   It's role is to temporarily hold the values of `Order` information that may or may not be updated.
+It acts as a data transfer object that contains the details to be edited by the user.
+   Additionally, it helps to validate the fields to ensure that there are only valid values will be accepted, and to parse and apply the edits.

 #### Why is it implemented this way: